How These Salons Won “Best Place to Work”

 In addition, we do lots of celebrations and give holiday gifts, but the biggest benefit to our team is education.
 We pay for in-house education and bring in educators for everyone.
 We even offer elective education like financial literacy classes, self-defense classes or CPR.
 That’s just for their benefit.
 These classes are offered based on employee feedback—we’ve even had a nutritionist come in and talk about healthy cooking.

-At the end of 2015, at the massage team’s request, we hired a physical therapist to come in to teach proper ergonomics and stretches to stay healthy for our clients.
+At the massage team’s request, we hired a physical therapist to come in to teach proper ergonomics and stretches to stay healthy for our clients.
 They have physically demanding jobs and need to take care of their bodies.

 NGUYEN: They feel I really care for them beyond employer/employee relations—we’re a family.
 Also, we provide education, allowing them to grow into new opportunities.
 We also offer all traditional benefits including health care and six paid vacation days.